Ljzd-PRO/KToolBox/docs/en/commands/guide.md

 # Download all posts of the creator/artist
 ktoolbox sync-creator https://kemono.su/fanbox/user/9016
 ```
-??? info "About `creator-indices.ktoolbox` file"
-    By default, you will get a `creator-indices.ktoolbox` file in the creator directory,
-    it contains the information and filepath of posts inside the directory.

 ??? tip "Update creator directory"
     You can rerun the command, files with the same filename will be skipped.